 The series ends on one of these: Wilson has five months to live, and House has been told he must spend that time completing his prison sentence.
 House fakes his own death so that everyone who knew or cared about him except Wilson and Foreman thinks he's dead, he can never be a doctor again, and he'll have to be in hiding for the rest of his life or go to prison for years, but he gets to be with Wilson for those final 5 months and realizes he's capable of change.

 The miniseries Hatfields And Mc Coys mirrors history in how miserable everyone ends up once the feud is over.
 Randall McCoy lost six children during the feud and his wife went insane with grief.
 Devil Anse Hatfield lost two brothers and an uncle and his eldest son left the state and he will not see him for another ten years.
 Johnse Hatfield survived the feud but the love of his life and their child are dead, his wife has betrayed him and when he returns home ten years later he is arrested and imprisoned.
+Wall Hatfield tried to stop the feud and ends up dying in prison.
+Frank Phillips got a book published about his exploits during the feud and was fairly successful but then one day he got violently drunk and pulled a gun on his best friend who was forced to shoot Frank dead.
 However, despite all this misery the killing is over and the descendants of the participants will be able to move on and make peace.

 Most episodes of Miami Vice tend to be like this or a Downer Ending.
 This was one of the first cop shows where the good guys didn't always win, or if they did there was a high price to pay.